rollbar/rollbar-php/README.md

 Supported PHP versions: 5.3, 5.4, 5.5, 5.6, 7, and HHVM (currently tested on 3.6.6).

+The documentation for the latest release can be found [here](https://github.com/rollbar/rollbar-php/tree/v1.1.1).
+The README that is available on master is updated as code is changed prior to making a release.

 <!-- Sub:[TOC] -->

 ## Quick start